connexcs/docs/docs/customer/auth.md

 + When a packet goes out, a hole is punched in the firewall, and the source port is recorded.
 When a packet is returned on that port, the firewall knows to deliver back to the UAC.
 + This works well when using TCP, which sends regular keep-alive packets.
 + UDP does not send keep-alives (no connected state as with TCP).
 SIP does maintain a connected state, registration, but may have long periods of inactivity.
-+ Without regular traffic passing between UAS and UAC in the form of keep-alives/registration (a normal occurance), NAT will eventually time out and shut down the connection.
++ Without regular traffic passing between UAS and UAC in the form of keep-alives/registration (a normal occurence), NAT will eventually time out and shut down the connection.
-+ Enabling UDP or SIP pings can demonstrate to the NAT/firewall that the signalling path is still valid and in use.
++ Enabling UDP or SIP pings can demonstrate to the NAT/firewall that the signaling path is still valid and in use.

 [ipauth-basic]: /customer/img/ipauth-b.png "Edit Switch Basic"